 Board of Directors Member

 As the extremely capable Executive Director of the Oregon Translation Research and Development Institute (OTRADI) (http://www.otradi.org/) Jennifer is one of the most influential and connected individuals in Oregon fighting for technology startups (and calling her influential is not hyperbole… she seriously won an award for it – http://www.bizjournals.com/portland/blog/2014/04/women-of-influence-2014-otradis-jennifer-fox-on.html?page=all).
 Dr. Fox is extremely involved in her community and beyond, supporting the biosciences through strategic counsel and partnership.
-She serves on the Oregon Bioscience Association Board of Directors and is a member to its Government Affairs Committee.
+She serves on the Oregon Bioscience Association Board of Directors and is a member of its Government Affairs Committee.
 She is a member of the Portland Community College Bioscience Technology Advisory Board.
 Dr. Fox is also a steering committee member for the Pacific Northwest Life Science Executive Forum and a mentor and sponsor of the Saturday Academy Apprenticeships in Science and Engineering program.

 ID8 Program Director

-Direct from the University of Oregon David has the education, the training, and the mad ninja skills to show startups how to work smarter.
+Direct from the University of Oregon, David has the education, the training, and the mad ninja skills to show startups how to work smarter.
 And as a newly minted Strategyzer Samurai he has twice as many instruments in his toolbox.
 So, whether you join the ID8 pre-accelerator program or bend his ear in the hallway, an entrepreneur always walks away from David with a better understanding of the tools and resources that can double the chances a startup will be successful.

 We know that entrepreneurs come in all different flavors - full-time, part-time, just dipping your toe in the water.
 To that end, we have an array of flexible membership options.BECOME A MEMBER→